4-H around the world: Africa

 The heart of 4-H is beating across the globe following the “and my world” of the 4-H pledge.
 Ubuntu: in the heartbeat of the people.

+International conversations are bringing cultures together as well.
+The next session will focus on Ghana and Uganda on May 21, 2021.
+Register at International Conversations with Ghana and Uganda.
+Check the Michigan 4-H International Programs Events feed for future conversations and events.
 Other global educational opportunities can also be found on MSU Extension’s Global and Cultural Education website.
 For more information about 4-H learning opportunities and other 4-H programs contact your local MSU Extension county office.

 Other articles in this series